Lentil and Potato Patties

 As always, prepare and measure all the ingredients, please!

-• Start with the potatoes, which should be washed well with a brush, diced, and boiled in lightly salted cold water for 10-15 minutes, just until tender.
+• Start with the potatoes, which should be thoroughly washed with a brush, diced, and boiled in lightly salted cold water for 10-15 minutes until soft.
 Mash them and let them cool.

-• Place the onion, carrot, and garlic cut into pieces, dried thyme, cumin, and parsley into the blender bowl.
-Add the well-drained lentils, soy sauce, salt, oil, and pulse blend.
-It’s better if there are some small pieces left, as it gives the balls a bit of texture, which in my opinion, makes them more delicious.
+• Place the chopped onion, carrot, and garlic, dried thyme, cumin, and parsley into the blender jar.
+Add the well-drained lentils, soy sauce, salt, oil, and pulse until blended.
+It’s better if there are small pieces as the patties will have a bit of texture, which in my opinion makes them tastier.

 Lentil and Potato Patties, preparation, Mangia senza Pancia

-• Put the mixture in a bowl, add the nutritional yeast and the now-cool mashed potatoes and mix well with your hands.
-Taste and adjust salt if needed.
+• Place the mixture in a bowl, add the nutritional yeast, and the cooled mashed potatoes, and mix well with your hands.
+Taste and adjust the salt if necessary.

 Lentil and Potato Patties, preparation, Mangia senza Pancia

-• Form slightly flattened balls.
-I use an ice cream scoop, which is very convenient for making the balls more or less the same size.
-Using this tool, I made 20.
-If you want, you can also make 40 small ones, to your liking!
-Brush the balls on both sides with a little oil.
-1 teaspoon will be enough for all the balls.
+• Form slightly flattened patties.
+I use an ice cream scoop, which is very handy for making patties more or less the same size.
+With this tool, I made 20.
+If you want, you can also make 40 smaller ones, to your taste!
+Brush the patties on both sides with a little oil.
+1 teaspoon will be enough for all the patties.

 Lentil and Potato Patties, preparation, Mangia senza Pancia

-• For 20 balls, you need to cook them in two batches.
-Start by placing 10 balls in the air fryer basket on a piece of parchment paper.
-Cook them at 340°F for 15 minutes, then very gently lift them (they will still be a bit soft) and also remove the parchment paper.
-Put the balls back directly in the basket, flip them, and cook for another 15 minutes at 340°F. If you want them more golden, leave them for a few more minutes.
-Repeat for the other 10 balls.
-In the end, you can put them all together in the basket for 5 minutes as you no longer risk them sticking to each other.
+• For 20 patties, you need to cook them in 2 batches.
+Start by placing 10 patties in the air fryer basket on a piece of parchment paper.
+Cook them at 340°F for 15 minutes, then lift them very carefully (they will still be a bit soft) and also remove the parchment paper.
+Put the patties back in the basket, flipped, and cook for another 15 minutes at 340°F. If you want them more golden, leave them a few more minutes to cook.
+Repeat for the other 10 patties.
+In the end, you can put them all together in the basket for 5 minutes since you no longer risk them sticking together.

-• Place the balls on a baking tray lined with parchment paper and bake them at 356°F-392°F for about 30-40 minutes, turning them halfway through cooking.
-Depending on the oven, you may need to cook them a little longer.
+• Place the patties on a baking tray lined with parchment paper and bake them at 350°F-400°F for about 30-40 minutes, turning them halfway through.
+Depending on the oven, it may be necessary to cook them a little longer.

-• And there you have it, the vegan lentil and potato balls are ready!
-Beautiful and delicious, they contain carbohydrates and proteins, add a side of vegetables, and dinner is ready!
+• And here the vegan lentil and potato patties are ready!
+Beautiful and tasty, they contain carbohydrates and protein, a side of vegetables and dinner is ready!

 Lentil and Potato Patties, Mangia senza Pancia

 • We tasted them hot, warm, and cold.
-They are better warm, but we also enjoyed them straight out of the air fryer and later cold!
-They are truly tasty, crispy on the outside and soft inside…
+Warm is better, but we enjoyed them straight out of the air fryer and later cold!
+They are really tasty, with a crispy outside and soft inside…

 Lentil and Potato Patties, Mangia senza Pancia

-• I got the approval from my Dutch partner, my number one blog taster, and if a recipe pleases him, I am confident you’ll like it too.
-I just have to ask you: Did you like them?
+• Then I got the Dutchman’s approval, my number 1 blog taster, and if a recipe is approved by him, I definitely propose it to you, confident that you’ll like it too.
+I have to ask you: did you like them?
 Let me know below or in my Facebook Club!

 Enjoy!